Sex and the City (of Rome). 3

 How different they were finds further evidence in statues like the famous Borghese Hermaphroditus shown above and kept at the Louvre Museum in Paris, especially when we think that these statues were very common in the Greco-Roman world.
 A hermaphroditus is actually a transsexual.

-Puritanism in its broad meaning however – loving only what is not pleasurable – is to be condemned in my view even if it can push us to be extremely active and to work extremely hard (puritanism was seen as a factor of development in areas of the United States according to Max Weber’s theories, if my memory is not faltering.)
+Puritanism in its broad meaning, however, (eg loving only what is not pleasurable,) is to be condemned in my view even if it can push us to extremely hard work (puritanism was seen, no need to remind it, as a factor of development in areas of the United States according to Max Weber’s theories – if my memory is not faltering.)

 lupaottimigut1.jpg

 As always it is a matter of right measure.
-The Romans achieved great things (like the Anglo-Saxons did), so they worked very hard but lived pleasantly and were (mostly) not puritanical.
+The Romans achieved great things (like the Anglo-Saxons did) and worked hard to attain them but lived pleasantly and were (mostly) not puritanical (in the early Republic they were.)

-And it is not by chance that the Latin folks originated from them (Italy, France, Portugal, Spain etc.) tend to enjoy life with refinement, taste and joy, this also incidentally being a reason why the Italian and French (and Spanish) ways of life are so attractive and represent today a school of savoir vivre for the West.
+Therefore it is not by chance the Latin folks originated from them (Italy, France, Portugal, Spain etc.) tend to savour life with taste, refinement and joy, this incidentally also being a reason why the Italian and the French ways of life are getting attractive and represent today a school (not the only one) of savoir vivre in the West.

 It is so simple,